Best Zepbound Providers That Accept Insurance in 2026

 If you have commercial or employer insurance

-- Form Health's obesity-medicine specialists file PAs routinely and run appeals
+- Form Health — obesity-medicine specialists file PAs and handle appeals as part of standard care

 If your plan excludes weight-loss GLP-1s entirely